Ramones: Legacy and influence

-Ramones concerts and recordings influenced many musicians central to the development of California punk, including Greg Ginn of Black Flag, Jello Biafra of the Dead Kennedys, Al Jourgensen of Ministry, Mike Ness of Social Distortion, Brett Gurewitz of Bad Religion, and members of the Descendents.
+Ramones concerts and recordings influenced many musicians central to the development of California punk, including Greg Ginn of Black Flag, Jello Biafra and East Bay Ray of the Dead Kennedys, Mike Ness of Social Distortion, Brett Gurewitz of Bad Religion, Mike Muir of Suicidal Tendencies, and members of the Descendents.

+The Ramones' pop-influenced style of punk rock has been credited for paving the way for the birth of pop-punk, being cited as an influence by those of Green Day, the Offspring, Blink-182, Fall Out Boy, New Found Glory, and Alkaline Trio.

 Canada's first major punk scenes—in Toronto and in British Columbia's Victoria and Vancouver—were also heavily influenced by the Ramones.
 In the late 1970s, many bands emerged with musical styles deeply indebted to the band's.
 There were the Lurkers from England, the Undertones from Ireland, Teenage Head from Canada, and the Zeros and the Dickies from southern California.
 The seminal hardcore band Bad Brains took its name from a Ramones song.
+Mission of Burma drummer Peter Prescott has highlighted the Ramones, and particularly their self-titled debut, as the foremost influence on Burma.

 The Riverdales emulated the sound of the Ramones throughout their career.
 Green Day frontman Billie Joe Armstrong named his son Joey in homage to Joey Ramone, and drummer Tré Cool named his daughter Ramona.

 The Ramones also influenced musicians associated with other genres, such as heavy metal.
 Their influence on metal gave birth to the punk-metal "fusion" genre of thrash.
 Metallica guitarist Kirk Hammett, one of the originators of thrash guitar, has described the importance of Johnny's rapid-fire guitar playing style to his own musical development.
 Motörhead lead singer Lemmy, a friend of the Ramones since the late 1970s, mixed the band's "Go Home Ann" in 1985.
 The members of Motörhead later composed the song "R.A.M.O.N.E.S." as a tribute, and Lemmy performed at the final Ramones concert in 1996.
-Paul Dianno, who sang on Iron Maiden's first two albums has called the Ramones his "favorite band," and often performs Ramones material in his live shows.
+Paul Di'Anno, who sang on Iron Maiden's first two albums called the Ramones his "favorite band", and often performed Ramones material in his live shows.
 In the realm of alternative rock, the song "53rd & 3rd" lent its name to a British indie pop label cofounded by Stephen Pastel of the Scottish band the Pastels.

-Evan Dando of the Lemonheads, Dave Grohl of Nirvana and Foo Fighters, Mike Portnoy of Dream Theater, Eddie Vedder of Pearl Jam (who introduced the band members at their Rock and Roll Hall of Fame induction) and the Strokes are among the many alternative rock and metal musicians who have credited the Ramones with inspiring them.
+Other bands and artists that have cited the Ramones as an influence include Duff McKagan of Guns N' Roses, Evan Dando of the Lemonheads, Dave Grohl of Nirvana and Foo Fighters, Mike Portnoy of Dream Theater, Eddie Vedder of Pearl Jam (who introduced the band members at their Rock and Roll Hall of Fame induction), Rachel Bolan of Skid Row, the Strokes, Parquet Courts, and the Primitives.